csae8092/mtr-tei-oxygen/markup.md

 > [!IMPORTANT]
-> Distinguish between the markup/semantics and its visualisation/formatting, see [this document](https://docs.google.com/document/d/1Z5nQrBSitxWp0LfQCmn5OYDbb0PVbjXV1RPwpgpGfRM/edit?usp=sharing) and e.g. download it as markup.md or as word-doc and open it in Oxygen-XML Editor
+> Distinguish between the markup/semantics and its visualisation/formatting, see [this document](https://docs.google.com/document/d/1Z5nQrBSitxWp0LfQCmn5OYDbb0PVbjXV1RPwpgpGfRM/edit?usp=sharing) and e.g. download it as markup.md or as word-doc and open it in Oxygen-XML Editor.
+Or download it as Word-Document and convert it using https://teigarage.tei-c.org/# into a TEI/XML document

 ## what is markup